javatures/cid-proj-1-good-call/README.md

 - feed(Crumbs)
 - make(Slice slice = new Wisdom())

-## Architecture

-    - [ ] Anemic/DDD OR n-tier package & class structure
-    - [ ] Design Patterns:
-        - [ ] Dependency Injection
-        - [x] Data Access Object
-        - [ ] Business Delegate
-        - [ ] Model-View-Controller
-        - [ ] Front Controller
-    - [x] SQL Normalization (3rd form)
-    - [x] PL/pgSQL
-    - [ ] Optional:
-        - [ ] Single Page Application

-## Functionality

-    - [x] CRUD - Create, Read, Update, Delete
-    - [x] Web App dashboard interface
-    - [x] Asynchronous interface updates
-    - [x] Login - Authentication & Authorization
-    - [x] Database persistance
-    - [x] Session management

-## Presentation

-    - [ ] Prepare a demonstration of functionality requirements through a browser
-    - [x] Prepare visual aides (slides) introducing the project requirements and features

 ## User Stories

 As a ghuD Person, I can...
     - [x] login to my ghuD so that
     - [x] view my Headspace so that
     - [x] logout of my ghuD so that
     - [x] create a Thought so that
     - [x] forget a Thought so that
     - [x] update a Thought so that
     - [ ] upload a Brain Freeze so that I can build my Muse so that
     - [ ] view an individual Brain Freeze so that
     - [ ] view my Muse- my collection of Brain Freezes so that
     - [ ] view my Scoop- my story for the day so that
     - [ ] can write my Scoop so that
     - [ ] receive an emailed Scoop so that

 As a ghuD Friend, I can...
     - [ ] change my Perspective from Refelctive to Expressive so that
     - [ ] change my Perspective from Expressive to Refelctive so that
     - [x] view my collection of Souls so that
     - [x] create a Vibe so that
     - [x] cancel a Vibe so that
     - [x] update a Vibe so that
     - [x] view all Vibes so that
     - [ ] view a Brain Freeze of a Soul so that
     - [ ] view a Wavelength of Vibes between myself and a Soul so that

 ## Glossary